 Our one-day program combines classroom sessions with behind-the-wheel exercises.
-Drivers learn how to handle a car in various driving conditions and situations, and will provide encouragement and praise along the way.
-From slalom and skid pad exercises to braking and accident avoidance, we will teach your teen in one day what they were not offered in all of their Driver’s Education classes.
+Drivers learn how to handle their car in various driving conditions and situations, while receiving coaching, encouragement, and praise from their trained, in-car instructor.
+From slalom and skid pad exercises to braking and accident avoidance, we’ll teach your teen in one day what was not offered in their Driver’s Education classes.

 Perhaps the most challenging and the most fun is the accident avoidance exercise where the driver has to do what is totally the opposite of what they might expect — stop in front of a green light — but not before changing lanes and braking.
-The instructors running this exercise can be truly diabolical in their efforts to trick your teen into stopping in the wrong lane.
+The instructors running this exercise can be truly diabolical in their efforts to trick your teen into stopping in the wrong lane!
 It is debatable about who has the most fun, the instructors or the drivers.
 Either way, the outcome is a powerful lesson in how to react to the unexpected.

 Commercial driving schools teach the rules of the road and get a student used to driving a car.
 Once teens get the basics from the commercial schools, they need to attend our Teen Driving Clinic to experience the nuances of keeping a car under control, even when the unexpected happens.